antonbramsUni/hci.02/readme.md

 3. navigate to the root of the project
 4. `npm install` to install all the dependencies term

 #### App Launch
 1. navigate to the project
 2. launch script in the console
+	- `npm run trilateration` to start the trilateration example
-	- `npm run watch` to start the project
+	- `npm run distance` to start the trilateration distance
 	- for more information see the section `"scipts" : {}` in `./package.json`

 #### Author